Configure Microsoft Azure Lifecycle Policy

 Azure Lifecycle Policy

-Azure Blob storage lifecycle management offers a rich, rule-based policy for GPv2 and Blob storage accounts.
+Azure Blob storage lifecycle management offers a full-functional, rule-based policy for GPv2 and Blob storage accounts.
 Use the policy to transition your data to the appropriate access tiers or expire at the end of the data's lifecycle.

 The lifecycle management policy enables: